What is Preference Share?

 Conclusion

 Preference shares meaning suggests that it gives shareholders more priority for receiving dividends and offers investors an advantage.
 Investors holding preference shares get dividends before common equity shareholders.
-Understanding all the aspects related to what is preference shares may help investors make informed decisions.
+Understanding all the aspects related to preference shares may help investors make informed decisions.
 Moreover, with the BlinkX share market app, investors can stay updated on various shares and dividend payments, helping them make informed investments.
 The app provides real-time market data and analysis, enabling investors to monitor their investments.

 A preference shares definition refers to the share that pays dividends to shareholders before common stock dividends are paid.
 During a bankruptcy, preferred stockholders will get paid before common stockholders.